 \subsection{Bcc Fe}

-We calculated the spin-spiral energy dispersion in bcc Fe along the H--$\Gamma$--P direction (fig.~\ref{bcc-disp}) for all the three cases mentioned before: \textit{nsc}, \textit{npc-field} and \textit{sc-field}.
-The magnetic field ${\bf B}_{eff}({\bf r})$ is aligned closer to the z-axis when the constraining fields are neglected and thus corresponds to a situation of smaller cone-angles.
-This results in lower total energy differences with respect to ${\bf q}=0$ and is why the {\it nsc-field} energies lie above the {\it nsc} case.
-The behaviour is consistent with the results of previous studies where quantities such as exchange parameters, magnon energies and the $T_{C}$ are increasing when the MFT calculations are corrected for the LWA.~\cite{antro-shilf,Bruno:2003ir,Antropov,Katsnelson:2004ha} Indeed we also obtain a higher $T_{C}$ for bcc Fe with the corrected frozen magnon method than with the conventional one as can be seen in table~\ref{TC}.
+We calculated the spin-spiral energy dispersion in bcc Fe along the H--$\Gamma$--P direction (Fig.~\ref{fig1}) for all the three cases mentioned before: \textit{NSC}, \textit{NSC-F} and \textit{SC}.
+The magnetic field ${\bf B}_{eff}({\bf r})$ is aligned closer to the z-axis when the constraining fields are neglected and thus, it corresponds to a situation of smaller cone-angles.
+This results in lower total energy differences with respect to ${\bf q}=0$ and it is why the {\it NSC-F} energies lie above the {\it NSC} case.

+The behaviour is consistent with the results of previous studies where quantities such as exchange parameters, magnon energies and the Curie temperatures $T_{C}$ are increasing when the MFT calculations are corrected for the LWA.~\cite{antro-shilf,Bruno:2003ir,Antropov,Katsnelson:2004ha} Indeed, we also obtained a higher $T_{C}$ for bcc Fe with the corrected frozen magnon method than with the conventional one as can be seen in Table~\ref{TC}.

-It is worth noting that we have intra atomic collinearity in our non-self consistent calculations for bcc Fe (and for fcc Ni) since we have only a single magnetic sub-lattice in this case and therefore have a collinear $\Gamma$-point reference state.
+It is worth noting that we have intra-atomic collinearity in our non-self consistent calculations for bcc Fe (and for fcc Ni) since we have only a single magnetic sub-lattice in this case and therefore, have a collinear $\Gamma$-point reference state.
 In a previous study,~\cite{antro-shilf} it was shown that suppressing intra-atomic non-collinearity in bcc Fe gives rise to an increase of the calculated $T_{C}$ when derived from self-consistent spin spiral total energies.
 This observation is consistent with our results since it suggests that the non-self consistent calculations -- where we have intra-atomic collinearity -- should get higher total energy differences compared to the self consistent calculations.
-This might explain why the agreement with self-consistent spin-spiral total energies decreases somewhat with the introduction of the fields in the non-self-consistent calculations, since the error cancelation is lost between the neglect of the fields (that lowers the effective cone-angles and thus energies) and the imposition of intra-atomic collinearity (that increases the energies of the spin-spirals).
+This may explain why the agreement with self-consistent spin-spiral total energies decreases somewhat with the introduction of the fields in the non-self-consistent calculations.
+This is likely due to the fact that the error cancellation is lost between the neglect of the fields (that lowers the effective cone-angles and thus energies) and the imposition of intra-atomic collinearity (that increases the energies of the spin-spirals).